 Connect Connect Connect (Society and Sports clubs)

 One of the many amazing things about Heriot-Watt University is the number of societies and sports teams we have to offer our students!
-From Drama and Rugby to Brewing Society and Tennis, these clubs and societies allow students across all year groups to connect and build friendships.
+From Rugby to Brewing Society and Tennis, these clubs and societies allow students across all year groups to connect and build friendships.
 A major advantage of this actually comes when you are looking for flats.
 As later year students are typically moving out of their flats, they will sometimes offer students in younger years to view their apartment and put in a word with the landlord/letting agency that they have people interested in the flat.
 This can take some of the pressure off going to tons of viewings.
 So, don’t be shy and use your connections!